PatCH0816/caption-driven-xai/doc/source/02_abstract.md

 [x] add attended courses and seminars to closing words [x] chapter results: add unbiased/gray learning curves figures and add accuracy on real-world dataset (~100%) [x] retrain models with random color assignments
-[] Why are cosine similarities always larger than 0?
-Because of the log from the loss function used for training?
 [] coding
     - preparation
         [x] setup dataset